 Feel free to share your stories on our website and Facebook.
 Enjoy your trip with City Pass Guides and discover the city on your own.

-Here are some to kick start:
+Here are some other bars to kick start:

 Filipino bands cover rock songs of Bon Jovi, U2, Guns N’ Roses among the others.